-Dr. Kallberg’s research is focused mainly on cyber-supported strategic surprise, accelerated warfare, cyber defense, and how cyber impact societal stability/destabilization.
+Dr. Kallberg’s research is focused mainly on cyber-supported strategic surprise, hidden single points of failure, attack surfaces that we don’t see due to bias, technology developments, and organizational inertia, increased velocity in engagements driven by AI and sensors, cyber defense, and how cyber impacts societal norm stability/destabilization.

-Dr. Jan Kallberg is an Assistant Professor of Political Science at the Department of Social Sciences at the United States Military Academy at West Point and a Research Fellow at the Army Cyber Institute at West Point.
-He was earlier a researcher at Cyber Security Research and Education Institute under the guidance of Dr. Bhavani Thuraisingham, the University of Texas at Dallas, an Assistant Professor at Arkansas Tech University, and part-time faculty at George Washington University.
+He spent seven years at the Army Cyber Institute at West Point as a research scientist in the Cyber Operations Research Element working with solution creation, threat identification, and critical thinking to fast-evolving issues.
+Kallberg was a researcher at the Cyber Security Research and Education Institute under the guidance of Dr. Bhavani Thuraisingham, the University of Texas at Dallas, an Assistant Professor at Arkansas Tech University, and part-time faculty at George Washington University and the New York University (NYU).
 Dr. Kallberg is certified CISSP and CISM.
 He also serves as the Managing Editor for the Cyber Defense Review.

-When he registered cyberdefense.com as his domain in 1997 there were four (4) references on the Internet (Altavista) to cyber defense.
-Today it is a million.
+When he registered cyberdefense.com as his domain in 1997, there were four (4) references on the Internet (Altavista) to cyber defense.
+Today, it is a million or more.
 A small claim of being ahead of time.

 Dr. Kallberg has been published in Joint Forces Quarterly, Strategic Studies Quarterly, Air and Space Power Journal, Military Review, IEEE IT-Professional, IEEE Security & Privacy, IEEE Technology & Society, and IEEE Access.

-Dr. Kallberg is on the editorial board for IEEE Access.
+Dr. Kallberg served a six-year term (term limit) on the editorial board for IEEE Access.

-Read Jan Kallberg, Ph.D., the latest column in Fifth Domain (Defense News).
+Read Jan Kallberg, Ph.D., the latest column in C4ISRNET (Defense News).

 IN MY OWN WORDS

-I spend quite a bit of time thinking about cyber five – ten years from now.
-I believe that beyond ten years are not accurate enough, and tend to be science fiction, and closer than five years is too close because it takes a few years to establish an argument that something matters and anchor it in large organizations.
+I spend quite a bit of time thinking about cyber five-eight years from now.
+I believe that beyond ten years is inaccurate and tends to be science fiction.
+More than five years is too close because it takes a few years to establish an argument that something matters and anchor it in large organizations.

 I try to reverse the “paradigm” and look for opportunity where the main and established argument is that there is no opportunity and just overwhelming threats and risk.
 On the other hand – when the “paradigm” signs its praise, for the moment AI and Machine Learning, I try to see what can go wrong or what is the attack vector that is generally ignored.
 I like it.
 It is intellectually challengeing.